Prenuptial agreements, as explained under the Uniform Premarital Agreement Act (UPAA) is:

 As a young entrepreneur starting a business, you may not be thinking about how to best protect it.
 When it comes to getting married, however, it is advisable to get a prenuptial agreement so that you can ensure the protection of this company you have invested so much in.
 A divorce without a preformed agreement as to what is marital and what is separate can cause devastation to your business.
 Even if you started your business before your marriage, your spouse will be entitled to half or more of the appreciation.

 Another consideration is that after getting married, you and your spouse will share one another’s debts.
 If your spouse has obtained debts, the creditor can still come after your business’ assets after divorce.
-If you need assistance structuring a prenup to safeguard your business against divorce, reach out to our Charlotte divorce lawyer at Krusch & Sellers, P.A. today!
+If you need assistance structuring a prenup to safeguard your business against divorce, reach out to our Charlotte divorce lawyer at Krusch Law, PLLC today!

 Prenuptial Agreement Assistance from Our Family Law Attorney